 Pneumonia is the world’s leading infectious cause of death in children.
 Though the illness is preventable, nearly 1 million girls and boys die from pneumonia every year – more than malaria, HIV/AIDS and measles combined.

-Save the Children is working to develop programs that prevent and treat pneumonia in children worldwide; support research and influence policy regarding the illness; and ultimately, save countless young lives from this tragic – and largely overlooked – illness.
+Save the Children is working to develop programs that prevent and treat pneumonia in children worldwide.
+We actively support research and influence policy regarding the illness to help save young lives from this tragic – and largely overlooked – illness.

 - Develop programs that protect, prevent and treat pneumonia in children worldwide.